rnestler/rnestler.github.io-source/content/articles/2017/2017-05-14_visiting_sarajevo.rst

 in the BlaBlaCar!
 So I contacted the driver again and we arranged to meet the next day in the morning.

-In the evening I met with Czesiek and after placing my luggage in his flat, we proceeded to go to a micro brewery to get some of the local beer.
+In the evening I met with czesiek and after placing my luggage in his flat, we proceeded to go to a micro brewery to get some of the local beer.
 Afterwards we went to a few other places and at one of them ended up meeting some Australian guys I've seen earlier in the afternoon in the old town.
 I always love meeting